aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 ## Create Construct Lib pipeline

-Create an infrastructure that could deploy the construct Library into private Construct Hub.
-Since this is separate from "private construct hub" infrastructure, create this to be entirely self-contained in a separate repository.
+Next, we'll set up the infrastructure that will deploy the construct Library into our private Construct Hub.
+Since this is separate from the "Private Construct Hub" infrastructure in the previous step, we'll want this code to be in its own directory.
+In your terminal, make sure you are in the parent directory of 'aws-cdk-workshop'

 Navigate to <a href="https://console.aws.amazon.com/codecommit" target="_blank">CodeCommit</a> repository and create a repository named " construct-lib-repo".
-Clone the repository, "construct-lib-repo" to your local to the parent directory of `aws-cdk-workshop` directory.
+Then clone the repository "construct-lib-repo" to your local machine.

 {{<highlight bash>}}